 Here’s a nice collage I found online (you could do photos of all your mom’s grandchildren around the edges or photos of yourself growing up).
 Click on the image below for an actual template for making a collage/book like this for your mom or grandma.

-I recently did a special post on my personal blog as a tribute to my mom where I gathered tons of great photos of her into one place.
+A while back, I did a special post on my personal blog as a tribute to my mom where I gathered tons of great photos of her into one place.
 (Click here or on the image below to see my whole blog post about my mom if you like.)
 She loved it so much!
 (And I’m glad to have so many favorite photos in one place now.)

 ** Don’t worry about whether you’ve got access to all the photos you’d like to include.
 It doesn’t have to be perfect to be meaningful!